How to Help a Dextroamphetamine Addict

 Is Dextroamphetamine Addictive?

 Dextroamphetamine can indeed be addictive.
-Medications including dextroamphetamine like Adderall and Dexedrine produce pleasurable stimulant effects that may reinforce continued abuse, such as:
+Medications that include the drug, like Adderall and Dexedrine, produce pleasurable stimulant or "upper" effects that may reinforce continued abuse, such as:

 - Increased energy.